adomi-io/odoo/README.md

 # Testing your code

-Unit Testing with Environment Variables
+## Unit Testing with Environment Variables
----

 This docker container supports the testing flags as environment variables.

 You can build a custom Dockerimage dedicated to testing your code by extending this image

 # Maintaining this repository

+## Adding a new version of Odoo
+When Odoo launches a new version, they publish the changes on its own branch.
+This repository works by mirroring the Odoo's branch.

+When a new version of Odoo releases, create a branch in this repository with the same name.

+Add the branch name to the [.github/workflows/docker-publish.yml](./.github/workflows/docker-publish.yml) file under `push` and `pull_request` branches.

-Odoo unit tests
+## Repository unit tests
----

 The testing script is located in [./tests/unit-tests.sh](./tests/unit-tests.sh)

 This will create a Postgres database, install all the selected Odoo addons,